About Our Team and Process

 Mari is a white settler, able-bodied, and cis-gendered woman living on stolen xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and Sel̓íl̓witulh (Tsleil-Waututh) homelands.
 In her work at PeerNetBC, Mari bounces between operations and finances, and community collaborations and facilitation.

 Mari loves working with people to make things happen!
-Whether creating a truly collaborative budget, organizing a climate justice event, or facilitating a group unpacking their power dynamics to be in better relationship with each other, Mari is there for it.
+Whether creating a truly collaborative budget, organizing a climate justice event, or facilitating a group unpacking power dynamics to work better together, Mari is there for it.

-As someone in her late 20s who has worked with youth for many years, Mari navigates the new privileges of adulthood while continuing to care deeply about young people’s leadership and liberation as well as climate justice, dismantling white supremacy, and collective emotional healing.
-In addition to her work at PeerNetBC, Mari can be found swing dancing, playing music, community organizing, geeking out about musical theatre, or eating ice cream 🙂.
+As someone in her early 30s who worked with youth for many years, Mari navigates the privileges of adulthood while continuing to care deeply about young people’s leadership and liberation as well as climate justice, dismantling white supremacy, and collective emotional healing.
+In addition to her work at PeerNetBC, Mari can be found swing dancing, playing music, community organizing, geeking out about musical theatre, and eating ice cream year round!

 Jordyn, They/Them